Managing your finances

 Before you withdraw money from other sources

 If you’re out of work and need income, find out what you should consider before withdrawing from your retirement savings or using home equity to cover expenses.

 What to do if you lose your income

-In December 2020, Congress passed legislation providing an additional $300 per week to all workers receiving unemployment benefits.
-The supplement begins after December 26, 2020 and ends on March 14, 2021.
+In March 2021, Congress passed, and the President signed, legislation providing an additional $300 weekly federal enhancement to all workers entitled to unemployment benefits.
+The supplement begins after March 14, 2021and ends on September 6, 2021.
 The legislation also extends the Pandemic Unemployment Assistance program which provides unemployment assistance to the self-employed and gig workers.
 Contact your state’s unemployment office or program for information or to apply for benefits.

 By Executive Order on August 8, 2020, the Federal Emergency Management Agency (FEMA) was authorized to award grants to states and territories to administer as a supplemental unemployment payment.
-These supplemental payments from FEMA are on top of the unemployment insurance benefit paid by your state and will also be administered through your state and not FEMA.
+These supplemental payments from FEMA are in addition to unemployment insurance benefit paid by your state and will also be administered through your state and not FEMA.
 You can to see if your state has been approved to provide this assistance.
 Check with your to see how to apply for these supplemental payments.

 Direct deposit options for unemployment benefits